gloaysa/lgg/README.md

 - Use the `--from` flag to view all entries from the give day til today.
 - Use the `--to` flag in combination with `--from` to view all entries in a range.
 - Use the `--tags` flag to search for one or more tags within all your entries.
+- Use the `--all-tags` flag to list all the tags within your entries.
+- Use `--style [long][short]` to display your entries with/without body.
+Default is `long`.
+It can also be set with an env variable `LGG_STYLE`, so you can change the default.

-> [!NOTE] The current implementation assumes the user won't try and crashed their own computer.
+> [!NOTE] The current implementation assumes the user won't try and crash their own computer.
 > If you provide a `--from` flag with a date very away in the past (01/01/01), you'll be waiting a while.

 ```sh